-- Johnny Rockets offers a vegan gardein black bean patty and comes with several vegan sauce options, including “Red Red” and BBQ.
+Johnny Rockets offers a vegan gardein black bean patty and comes with several vegan sauce options, including “Red Red” and BBQ.

 - MOOYAH started offering a new Dr. Praeger’s burger patty following talks with PETA.
 This burger features sliced avocado, pickles, lettuce, and tomato on a multigrain wheat bun.
 Ask for it without the fried onion strings and MOOYAH Sauce to make it vegan.
 You can also opt for the Build Your Own Vegan Burger.
 Start with your choice of potato, multigrain, or gluten-free bun or a lettuce wrap, and then choose any of the veggie toppings except for the fried onion strings and finish it with ketchup, mustard, BBQ sauce, A.1.
 Sauce, Cholula Hot Sauce, or Buffalo sauce.

 - Red Robin offers a vegan burger patty made with ancient grains and quinoa.
 Try your burger with fresh tomato bruschetta salsa, avocado slices, and shredded lettuce on a ciabatta bun, rustic Italian bread, or a lettuce wrap.
 Diners can also get a side of bottomless fries or bottomless broccoli.

 - TGI Fridays serves the Beyond Burger in its restaurants across the nation.
 Make sure to order the vegan bun, and hold the cheese and Fridays sauce.

 - Umami Burger offers an animal-free burger on a vegan bun at all locations nationwide (except SLS Las Vegas, the Irvine Spectrum Center, and LAX).
 Ask for it without cheese, or inquire if your location offers vegan cheese.
 Umami offers ketchup, mustard, and a spicy vegan Diablo Sauce.

 - White Castle offers vegan Veggie Sliders with or without Sweet Thai sauce.
-The burger chain is also testing dairy-free cheese at its locations in New Jersey and New York.
+The burger chain also tested dairy-free cheese at its locations in New Jersey and New York.

 - White Spot, Canada’s nearly 100-year-old burger chain, rolled out the Avocado Beyond Burger at its 64 locations, saying it did so, “Quite simply, because our guests have asked.”
 Just request the gluten-free bun and no jalapeño ranch to make it vegan.
 The chain went on to make Beyond Burgers available at its 70 quick-service burger restaurants, Triple O’s, which include standalone restaurants and counter service at college campuses, gas stations, and entertainment venues.